micycle1/Dubins-Curves/README.md

 ## Usage

 ### Maven/Gradle
-This repository is hosted as a Maven artifact via [Jitpack](https://jitpack.io/#micycle1/Dubins-Curves).
+This repository is hosted as a Maven/Gradle artifact via [Jitpack](https://jitpack.io/#micycle1/Dubins-Curves).

 ### Example